Product: Large Dog Pen for Bullies

 This was my best option for Atlas during the day when I had to work.
 Coming home, she wasn’t stressed out and over-anxious – she actually just slept all day.

 Since these are metal, they can be used inside and outside.
 They’re a perfect solution to keeping your Bully contained if you need to.
 I purchased the largest one since Atlas will have puppies here soon, and I plan on using this as the puppy play pen.
 I don’t want puppies running around peeing everywhere.

-Get yours today – click here.
+Get yours today if you need a great dog pen!
 There’re different sizes to choose from, so if you have Exotic’s, no need to buy the largest unless you have several that you want to keep together.

 Atlas can jump, so even if I wasn’t going to use it for puppies, I would still need the largest walls to keep her from jumping out.
 My friend down the street has her brother, and she jumped out of his pen with ease while her brother just watched her wondering if he could do the same.
 It was pretty funny to watch.

 What do you use for your dogs at home?
 Comment below for others to read!